-I have been meditating for more than 15 years and am interested in the secular applications of mindfulness practice for individuals, in the workplace and in schools.
+I have been meditating for more about 20 years and am interested in the secular applications of mindfulness practice for individuals, in the workplace and in schools.
 As well as observing how mindfulness builds resilience in the face of life’s challenges, I have also witnessed the extent to which it can enrich everyday experience by countering the damaging and limiting effects of stress, habit and negative patterns of thinking.

 - Mindfulness for Health If you suffer from persistent pain, illness or any other condition such as chronic fatigue or stress which effects your health, this course can teach you mindfulness skills to help